 4-day weeks are a carefully kept homeschooling secret.
 Most homeschoolers, myself included, use 5 days for homeschooling.

-You’ll have a built in make-up day for those days nothing goes right.
-Those days the toddler shoves a toy down the toilet, your 1st and 3rd graders dug up the yard looking for dinosaur bones, and your 6th grader had a melt down over math.
+You’ll have built-in make-up days for those days nothing goes right.
+Those days the toddler shoves a toy down the toilet, your 1st and 3rd graders dug up the yard looking for dinosaur bones, and your 6th grader had a meltdown over math.